NRP Policy Board Candidates at a Glance

 The strength of the NRP program is derived from the tremendous volunteer citizen participation enabling neighborhoods to determine their own needs and priorities and cooperatively develop and implement their own plans in attaining their community's long term visionary strategic objectives.
 From an overall viewpoint, there are no significant major weaknesses.
 Policy and procedural changes implemented during the past three years have streamlined the NRP process.
 This action has greatly reduced concerns of high citizen participation turnover and burn-out.

 - How have you participated in your neighborhood organization and its NRP process?

 I was Chairman of the East Calhoun NRP Steering Committee for three years directly responsible for development of the neighborhood's Action Plan.
 Served as active participant on East Calhoun Neighborhood Organization's Board of Directors which is responsible for implementation of the Phase I Action Plan.
-Currently serving as Chairman of ECCO's Zoning Committee.
+Currently serving as Chairman of East Bde Maka Ska's Zoning Committee.

 - How do you plan to maintain a relationship with the neighborhoods you would represent if elected?